Get Tech Tips

 - CAREFULLY remove the hex cap from the base of the valve with a properly sized wrench and a backing wrench exposing the adjustment screw.

 - Turn 1/2 turn at a time clockwise (with a refrigeration wrench) to increase superheat or counter-clockwise to decrease superheat.

 - After a 1/2 turn adjustment, replace the panels and allow the system to run and stabilize.

 - Recheck the superheat and not the change.

-- Repeat as needed until the maximum setting is reached.
-NEVER force the adjustment screw too far, it should require minimal force to turn other than possibly initially to “unstick” the screw.
+- Repeat as needed until you reach the maximum setting.
+NEVER force the adjustment screw too far; it should require minimal force to turn other than possibly initially to “unstick” the screw.

-Adjusting a TXV / TEV is an advanced skill for a technician who has a good grasp on their readings and the forces at play.
+Adjusting a TXV/TEV is an advanced skill for a technician who has a good grasp of their readings and the forces at play.
 Tread carefully.

 P.S. – Here is a great resource from Parker/Sporlan.

 P.P.S. – Clayton Peeples wrote an article about adjusting TXVs in market refrigeration.
 If you'd like to read about the market refrigeration version of this concept, check out THIS tech tip.

 Is it true that the same TXV (e.g. an Emerson 0151R00177, 3.5 to 5 tons), when installed on a 3.5 ton system, versus a 5 ton system (everything else being the same), would have the adjustment screw backed out (on the 3.5 ton) from the neutral position (midpoint of screw travel), while the 5 ton system would be screwed in more?